drone/docs/content/usage/matrix.md

 # Overview

-Drone supports parallel matrix execution.
-Drone executes a separate build for each permutation in the matrix, allowing you to build and test a single commit against many configurations.
+Drone has first class support for matrix builds.
+Drone executes a separate build task for each combination in the matrix, allowing you to build and test a single commit against multiple configurations.

-Example matrix configuration for testing multiple Go and Redis versions resulting:
+Example matrix definition:

 ```yaml
 matrix: